Remotely operated vehicles (ROVs) are a safe and widely used type of underwater vehicle serving a range of military, commercial, and scientific needs.

 Most ROVs are equipped with at least one video camera and lights.
 Additional equipment may include one or more sonars, a stills camera, a manipulator or cutting arm and a wide range of sampling options.

-ROVs provide virtually unlimited bottom time and have high bandwidth for high-resolution video and data transmission.
+ROVs provide virtually unlimited bottom time and have high bandwidth for high-resolution video and data transmission back to the surface.
 These systems have precise navigational control and tracking which makes them ideal tools for conducting underwater research and surveys.

 ROVs were first used by the military in the 1960s.
 The United States Navy is credited with advancing the technology to an operational state in its quest to develop robots to recover underwater ordnance lost during at-sea tests.
 ROVs gained prominence when US Navy CURV (Cable Controlled Underwater Recovery Vehicle) systems recovered an atomic bomb lost off Palomares, Spain, in an aircraft accident in 1966, and then saved the pilots of the sunken submersible Pisces off Cork, Ireland in 1973, with only minutes of air remaining in the submersible.